 Based on the anonymous Latin hymn, Ave Maris Stella

-Amongst other jobs, Patrick was the president of the Leith Dispensary and Humane Society (see above) which was formed 1825 on Maritime Street, later to become Leith Hospital on Mill Lane, and bringing healthcare (via a clinic and hospital both initially in Broad Wynd) to the poor.
-I like to imagine Charlotte accompanying him, or even visiting the needy with a basket over her arm as portrayed in countless Jane Austen films, but I am woefully ill informed about her particulars.
+Amongst other jobs, Patrick was the president of the Leith Dispensary and Humane Society which was formed in 1825 on Maritime Street, later to become Leith Hospital, bringing healthcare (via a clinic and hospital, both initially in Broad Wynd) to the poor.
+I like to imagine Charlotte accompanying him, or even visiting the needy with a basket over her arm as portrayed in countless Jane Austen films, but I am woefully ill informed about her true particulars.

 Some other women associated with this church

 Mary of Guise (also called Mary of Lorraine), ruled Scotland as regent from 1554 until her death in 1560.
 A noblewoman from the Lotharingian House of Guise, which played a prominent role in 16th-century French politics, Mary became queen consort upon her marriage to King James V of Scotland in 1538.
 (Wikipedia).
 She worshipped at this church in 1559 and her coat of arms is displayed in the entrance today.
 Mary had fortified the town and she was in Leith being guarded by the thousands of French troops stationed there at the time.

 There is also an altar dedicated to St Barbara who had a very sad and sorry life.
 Wanting to dedicate herself to Christ instead of marrying the man her father wanted her to (Dioscorus, 7th century), she was tortured and her father chopped her head off.
 He got his comeuppance, apparently, being struck by lightening and reduced to ashes.
 Perhaps this is why she is invoked in thunderstorms.
 She is also the patroness of miners, although I am not sure why.
 (From the Britannica and Archdiocese of St Andrews on facebook).